kevin-lambda/kevin-lambda/dev_log.md

 ### Thoughts

-- I'm diving into studying leetcode, only because the industry demands it.
+- I'm diving into studying leetcode, because the industry demands it.
 - The more I study leetcode for the interview, the more I can feel my practical software engineering knowledge and experience fading.
 Which is a shame because that's what I actually enjoy doing.
 The practical software developing work.
 It's _fun_ to struggle through that.

 [⬆️ Back To Contents](#-contents)